sequana/pacbio_qc/README.rst

 ::

-    sequana_pipelines_pacbio_qc --help
+    sequana_pacbio_qc --help
-    sequana_pipelines_pacbio_qc --input-directory DATAPATH
+    sequana_pacbio_qc --input-directory DATAPATH

-iIf you want to filter out some BAM files, you may use the pattern in tab 'input data'.
+If you want to filter out some BAM files, you may use the pattern in tab 'input data'.

 In the configuration tab, in the kraken section add as many databases as you wish.
 You may simply unset the first database to skip the taxonomy, which